DogukanZengin/simple-personality-test/README.md

 Thoughts
 -----------
 - Right now answers are stored in H2 RDBMS.
-Since there is no relation between different user's answers, It can be stored on a NOSQl DB like Mongo for faster reads and processing
+Since there is no relation between different user's answers, It can be stored on a NOSQL DB like Mongo for faster reads and processing